voxel51/platform-sdk/README.md

 environment variables:

-- `TASK_DESCRIPTION` : the URL from which to download a JSON file that describes the task to be performed
+- `TASK_DESCRIPTION` : the URL from which to download a JSON file that describes the task to be performed.
+Note that this may return a HTTP redirect, which should be followed

 - `JOB_ID` : the ID of the job being executed by this task.
 Provided as an environment variable as an extra layer of redundancy in case the task JSON